 Father’s Day Party Ideas

 - Make sure your theme will complement the decorations.
-If you choose a sports theme, find ways to decorate with the sports team and even have a family football game to play.
+For example, if you choose a sports theme, find ways to decorate with the sports team and even have a family football game to play.

 - Father’s Day shouldn’t go unnoticed.
 Make a statement and have a giant block party for all the dads on the street.
 Families can be assigned a specific dish to bring so everyone can eat and enjoy each other’s company.
-Dad’s love BBQ’s so make it the biggest block party BBQ ever!
+Dads love BBQ, so make it the biggest block party BBQ ever!

-- Dad’s love junk!
-You can find any meaningless gadget or gizmo for dad that will make him happy.
+- Dads love junk!
+You can find any meaningless gadget or gizmo for dad to make him happy.
 From calculators to key chains, dads will find a use for it.
-The only thing dad’s hate the most is picking up garbage – so make sure your party favors aren’t going to leave a mess for dad to pick up.
+The only thing dads hate the most is picking up garbage – so make sure your party favors aren’t going to leave a mess for dad to pick up.